TheLope/clue-tags/docs/gear/index.md

 # Gear Tags

-Bank presets and screenshots of complete loadouts are provided.
+Bank Tag Layouts of recommended gear setups for all clues

-### How To
+## How To

 Requires the [Bank Tag Layouts](https://runelite.net/plugin-hub/show/bank-tag-layouts) RuneLite plugin